 Gaza rocket fired toward Israel, falls short of the border

-Launch triggers alerts in open fields near the security fence; attack comes a week after major flareup between Israel and Islamic Jihad
+Launch triggers alerts in areas near the security fence; attack comes a week after major flareup between Israel and Islamic Jihad

-Terrorists in the Gaza Strip fired a rocket toward Israel on Sunday night, which fell short of the border and landed inside the Palestinian enclave, the Israel Defense Forces said.
+Terrorists in the Gaza Strip fired a rocket toward Israel on Friday evening, which fell short of the border and landed inside the Palestinian enclave, the Israel Defense Forces said.

-The military said the launch triggered alerts in open fields near the security fence.
+The military said the launch triggered alerts in areas near the security fence.

-The attack came less than a week after Israel and the Palestinian Islamic Jihad fought a two-day battle in and around the Strip, in which over 100 rockets and mortar shells were fired at southern Israel and the IDF retaliated with airstrikes against the organization’s facilities in Gaza and — in a highly irregular move — in Syria.
+The attack came just over a week after Israel and the Palestinian Islamic Jihad fought a two-day battle in and around the Strip, in which over 100 rockets and mortar shells were fired at southern Israel and the IDF retaliated with airstrikes against the organization’s facilities in Gaza and — in a highly irregular move — in Syria.

-The launch also came less than 12 hours before polls opened in Israel for the country’s 23rd Knesset elections.

-Palestinian media reported that the rocket was fired from the Khan Younis area in the southern Gaza Strip.

 Last Wednesday, Israel announced it would reopen its border crossings with the Gaza Strip, as well as the coastal enclave’s fishing zone, marking a clear end to the fighting, as a ceasefire with Palestinian terror groups held after the violent exchange.